 If you are lucky enough to live in or have visited Sonoma County, you know that it is a collection of distinct regions, each with its own geographic characteristics and history.
-Since its founding in 1976, Sonoma Land Trust has protected more than 25,000 acres in and around Sonoma County that reflect this diversity of landscapes.
+Since its founding in 1976, Sonoma Land Trust has protected nearly 50,000 acres in and around Sonoma County that reflect this diversity of landscapes.
 Just as the lands are diverse, so too are the tools the Land Trust uses to protect them.

 Sonoma Land Trust uses the term “anchor preserve” to identify properties we own and manage and which give us a visible presence in the region of Sonoma County in which the land is located.
 We consider these preserves foundations for ongoing land protection efforts for the Land Trust and our wide spectrum of partners.
 The Anchor Preserves are: Little Black Mountain in Cazadero; White Rock, west of the Alexander Valley; Laufenburg Ranch in Knights Valley; Glen Oaks Ranch and Secret Pasture in the Stuarts Creek Watershed in Glen Ellen; the Estero Americano south of Bodega Bay; and the Baylands between the Petaluma River and Tolay Creek.
 (The Land Trust owns and manages properties in addition to the Anchor Preserves.)